/

 The 2000s: From The Abyss to Floating on Clouds

 Like most software industries, the CRM industry was hit hard by the bursting of the dot-com bubble.
-The entire industry retracted, with giants like Oracle reporting more than twenty-five percent license losses.
+The entire sector retracted, with giants like Oracle reporting a loss of more than 25% in licenses.
 Due to a reluctance to use “dot-com” technologies, eCRM vendors were hit the hardest.

-Through the middle of the decade, interoperability with legacy software became more critical.
+Interoperability with legacy software became more critical from the beginning to the middle of the decade.
 Software giant Microsoft entered the CRM market with Dynamics CRM, and Oracle acquired Siebel and numerous other enterprise application vendors.

-Through the end of the first decade and up to the present day, cloud-based and SaaS CRM solutions continue to integrate more features like customer service and social CRM.
-Cloud-based and SaaS CRM solutions continue to gain popularity, mainly due to their lower initial cost and easy integration with mobile devices.
+From the end of the first decade to the present day, cloud-based and SaaS CRM solutions have continued to integrate additional features, including customer service and social CRM.
+They are also gaining popularity, primarily due to their lower initial cost and ease of integration with mobile devices.

 The 2010s: A Mature Industry